sylwia30/Code_Application/README.md

 ## Functionality

-Applied functionalities and tools on the website:
+Applied functionalities on the website:
 - create, edit and delete a user profile
 - add and change a user profile photo
 - login and logout